benjamincrozat/legacy-blog/posts/4-laravel-migrations.md

 ### Create a migration with its model

-What I love with Artisan is to be able to create a model with its migration effortlessly.
+What I love with Artisan is the possibility to create a model with its migration effortlessly.
 For that, we need to use another command, though.

 ```bash
 php artisan make:model Post --migration